shopware/frontends/apps/docs/src/framework/internal-structure.md

 ## Templates & Examples

 Our GitHub repository also contains reference implementations for different frameworks and use cases.
 You can find them in the [templates](https://github.com/shopware/frontends/tree/main/templates) and [examples](https://github.com/shopware/frontends/tree/main/examples) folders.
-These examples are not directly part of the framework, but can be useful for learning how to use Shopware Composable Frontends.
+These examples are not directly part of the framework, but can be useful for learning how to use Shopware Frontends.